Let’s move from the major points to the low priorities.

-Also remember that people can easily distinguish the faces among other objects and instantly read the emotions.
+Also, remember that people can easily distinguish the faces among other objects and instantly read the emotions.
 Professional actors with pretty faces are highly desirable as the viewer is going to identify with them.
-(Everybody wants to be young and beautiful as in Coca Cola promo).
+(Everybody wants to be young and beautiful as in Coca-Cola promo).

 The best light our eyes perceive is natural sunlight.
 Shots made outdoors, especially at sunrise or sunset, work like magnets for viewers.

-To make the video look clean and professional use three point lighting (one of the oldest lighting techniques), a reflector and/or a diffuser.
+To make the video look clean and professional use three-point lighting (one of the oldest lighting techniques), a reflector and/or a diffuser.

 It’s a good idea to scout your shooting location in advance and try different lights without actors to get the best shooting environment.

-Here we won’t dive into post-production tips for visual effects, color correction and compositing - everything that can help you correct shooting mistakes.
+Here we won’t dive into post-production tips for visual effects, color correction, and compositing - everything that can help you correct shooting mistakes.
 This is a large and complex topic, and important indeed.

-But the point of putting post-production stage on 7th place is that the editing will be way much easier if you take the previous 6 steps seriously.
+But the point of putting the post-production stage on 7th place is that the editing will be way much easier if you take the previous 6 steps seriously.

 The last on the list is the essential part of any shooting – a camera.